Samagra-Development/Samagra-Website/src/pages/project/saksham-employment.md

       also have lesser financial implications for the government.
 readMore:
   - text: How rethinking vocational training can help in economic recovery
-  - text: 'This is how Haryana govt gave jobs to 45,000 people in 18 months'
+  - text: This is how Haryana govt gave jobs to 45,000 people in 18 months
   - text: CM to launch skill development initiatives
 impact:
   - count: 1st
     label: in the country in terms of apprencticeships
-  - count: '55,000'
+  - count: 55,000
     label: youth on boarded by Ola and Uber
-  - count: '60,000'
+  - count: 60,000
     label: government job appointments made within 2 years
 keyInitiativesTitle: Key Initiatives
 keyInitiatives:
   - description:
-      text: >-
-        Between 2017 and 2019, public sector recruitment has increased significantly in Haryana with over 60,000 appointments.
+      text: Between 2017 and 2019, public sector recruitment has increased significantly in Haryana with over 60,000 appointments.
 No government in the state in the last two decades has been able to link as many people to public sector jobs.
 This is a noteworthy achievement not just because